 • Semester 3 – take 3 courses

-• Semester 4 – take 1 course and graduate.
+• Semester 4 – take 1 course if not taken in the Summer Term.

 It is not recommended to take more than 3 courses in a semester.
 Please talk to your advisor first if you want to take more than 3 courses in one semester.